Jeric Teng

+Teng is currently serving as councilor of Gumaca, Quezon.

 College career

 Rookie season

 Teng joined the Tigers in 2009 where he won the Rookie of the Year award.
 In that season, he was joined by veterans Dylan Ababou and Khasim Mirza to form UST's ATM trio.
 The Tigers finished the season 6–8 and made it to the Final Four, but were defeated by the Ateneo Blue Eagles in the Final Four 64–81.
 Teng finished the season averaging 11.3 points per game, 4.0 rebounds per game and 1.5 assists per game.

 Second season

 In his second season, Teng led the Tigers in scoring averaging 12.9 points per game, along with 4.3 rebounds per game and 1.9 assists per game while shooting 39% from 3 point range.
 Unfortunately, with the Tigers losing Ababou and Mirza due to graduation, the inexperienced Tigers failed to return to the Final Four and finished 7th in the standings at 4–10 ahead of the UP Fighting Maroons.